dzhokn/rusal.pro/README.md

+# Description
-This is the private site for the Building Community living at Rusaliyski Prohod 10 (Sofia).
+This is the private web site for the Building Community living at Rusaliyski Prohod 10 (Sofia).

+# Demo
 The website is currently deployed at https://rusal.pro